Saturday, June 13, 2026

 I don't have a problem with Anime LARPers.

-I can absolutely relate to being conceptually a fan of something I can't engage with directly whether it's Video Game franchises with an interesting Lore but who actual Gameplay is unplayable for me personally like Mega Man and many RPGs and most Visual Novels.
+I can absolutely relate to being conceptually a fan of something I can't engage with directly whether it's Video Game franchises with an interesting Lore but the actual Gameplay is unplayable for me personally like Mega Man and many RPGs and most Visual Novels.
 Or foreign media that still lacks any kind of English Language localization like some Paul Feval novels, La Seine no Hoshi or the Pre-School Days Overflow Games.

-However beyond that strict definition of a Fandom LARPers (someone literally presenting a fan of media they haven't engaged with directly), LARPer as an insult in the Anime community is also becoming functionally synonymous with terms like Tourist.
+However beyond that strict definition of a Fandom LARPer (someone literally presenting a fan of media they haven't engaged with directly), LARPer as an insult in the Anime community is also becoming functionally synonymous with terms like Tourist.
 It's about what it means to say you like Anime as a concept.

 I should be clear that on the subject of terminology to me Anime Fan and Otaku and Weeb are not perfect synonyms.
 Though in the context of specifically Western Fandom discourse for the purpose of this discussion the nuanced distinction between Otaku and Weeb doesn't matter.
 An Anime Fan is anyone who is a fan of at least 3 distinctly different Anime and identifies as liking Anime.
 However an Otaku or Weeb is someone who even when they don't like certain trends of Anime will never view them as things should be gotten rid of, there is no room for Antishippers in Otakudom.